 Resolution is the most common specification used to sell TVs, but it isn’t the single ingredient for great picture quality.
 High dynamic range (HDR) performance, overall contrast ratio, and colors all play a big role in picture quality.

 The clarity of the image you are viewing on your TV screen, irrespective of its size, depends largely on its resolution.
 The resolution numbers indicate how many pixels or tiny ‘colored dots’ make up your TV screen.
 The higher the number, the more vivid the display will be.
 Our case in point is ‘4K’, while the full HD TVs offer 1,920 X 1080 pixels, 4Ks offers a resolution that is four times better than the conventional HD TVs.

 A 4K TV displays 3,840 (which is around 4K) horizontal and 2,160 vertical pixels in a 1.78:1 aspect ratio (more normally referred to as 16×9).
 The total number of pixels is 8,294,400 (around 8 megapixels).
-It’s quite clear, between HD and 4K, the latter is expected to deliver more defined and detailed display.
+It’s quite clear, that between HD and 4K, the latter is expected to deliver a more defined and detailed display.

 HDR (High Dynamic Range) vs. 4K

 4K and HDR both improve video quality, but not in the same way.
 HDR stands for High Dynamic Range, which is different than resolution.
 It is an enhanced picture quality technology that can display more life-like colors as well as higher brightness and contrast levels while playing HDR-compatible content.